idrinth-thalui/core/dialogue/IdrinthClockworkDialogueShadowTower.md

 - I can sense her, watching us again.
 She's definitely not a vampire, nor a ghost or a daedroth.
-Nor reanimated undead either.
+Nor reanimated undead, either.
 I never felt something like her.
   Trinimac grant me strenght...